Dispensary Page Types Map: What Pages Your Website Actually Needs

 Hierarchy map

-HomeLocations HubLocation PagesDelivery HubCity / Service-Area Delivery PagesCategory PagesBrand / Collection PagesProduct Pages (platform-dependent)Education / Blog ClustersTrust PagesPolicies
+HomeLocations HubLocation PagesDelivery HubCity / Service-Area Delivery PagesCategory PagesBrand / Collection PagesProduct Pages (platform-dependent)Education / Blog GuidesTrust PagesPolicies

-Menu note: If your menu is iFrame or app-like, keep the menu as a utility page and build indexable category pages on your domain.
-Use Dispensary iFrame Menu SEO plus Website Speed Optimization to keep the category pathway fast.
+Menu note: If your menu is iFrame or app-like, keep the menu as a shopping utility and build indexable category pages on your domain.
+Use Dispensary iFrame Menu SEO plus Website Speed Optimization to keep the shopping pathway usable.

 URL and naming blueprint (patterns that scale cleanly)